 Upon notification of a reported sexual assault, the SARC will immediately notify a Victim Advocate.
 Additionally, with the victim's consent, the healthcare provider shall conduct a forensic examination, which may include the collection of evidence.
 Details regarding the incident will be limited to only those personnel who have a legitimate need to know.

-Every BDE must have no less than 1 SARC and 1 Victim Advocate on orders.
-The Foundation Course is the required training in order for an individual serve in that capacity.
-Classes are 40 hours of instruction, conducted quarterly.
+Every BDE must have no less than 1 full time SARC and 1 full time Victim Advocate on orders.
+The Foundation Course is one of the requirements for an individual to serve.
+All SHARP professionals must maintain current NOVA credentials.
+Classes are 80 hours of instruction, conducted three times year.